tarwn/lessthandot-hugo/blogs/content/posts/2015-07-01-5-questions-with-josh-fennessey.md

 Oh man, this is one of things I really love about my job.
 Working from home really is great, except when it isn't.
 Sometimes it's hard.
 Sometimes it's lonely.
 But there are some really easy tips that I use to make sure that things are running smoothly.

 1.)
 Get dressed for work.
 Now, I don't wear a shirt and tie everyday, but I do get ready in the morning.
-Contrary to popular belief, I wear pants every day…never sweat pants.
+Contrary to popular belief, I wear pants every day...never sweat pants.
 Always nice jeans or slacks.
 T-shirts are ok, but nothing ratty.
 I have to feel like I'm in working mode, or it just doesn't happen.

 2.).
 Working hours.
 I don't mean that I only work between 8 and 5, but generally, during the day, I'm working.
 Sometimes I take some time off in the afternoon, and work in the late evening, but I try to not make it a habit.
 When I start breaking this schedule, I notice my productivity really suffers.
 It's really important for my own personal schedule to separate work time and personal time.